UX Design process: 6 Stages to build better products

 • Assess usability, for example with the System Usability Scale (SUS)—an industry-standard scoring system, which will provide you with a survey template, and allow you to compare scores with similar products

-• Give stakeholders confidence in evidence-backed designs.
+• Give stakeholders confidence in evidence-backed designs

 User personas

-Now you can start investing more time into the design phase.
+With your initial user research done, now is when you can start investing more time into the design phase.
 There are several key stages to this, including:

 Sketching